sonic-net/sonic-mgmt/tests/streaming-events-telemetry.md

 # Test
 This test will simulate scenarios to get the event fired and verify the fired event.
 It would also test cacheing, timeout, heartbeat & stats.

-# Test - Events validation
+# Test - Event receiver tool
-The following is done for every event declared in src/sonic-yang-models/yang-events
+To test end to end, we need a tool that receives via gNMI

 1) Build a gNMI client tool (Go is easier) as part of SONiC-gNMI.
 2) Let the tool take arguments as with default values for all.